Listen Live to Mustang 107.1

 Spotlight Weekend: Vern Gosdin

-Posted by Tanya Ardoin on November 1, 2021 in Blogs, More Music Mornings Blog, Mustang 107.1 Spotlight Weekends, Tanya's Blog
+Posted by Tanya Ardoin on September 19, 2022 in Blogs, More Music Mornings Blog, Mustang 107.1 Spotlight Weekends, Tanya's Blog

 Share on Facebook Share on Twitter

 Vern Gosdin was a legendary country singer known as “The Voice.”
-Vern Gosdin’s style ranged from gospel, bluegrass, folk-rock and country.
-Tammy Wynette once said, “Vern Gosdin was the only singer who hold a candle to George Jones.”
+Vern Gosdin’s style ranged from gospel, bluegrass, folk-rock, and country.
+Tammy Wynette once said, “Vern Gosdin was the only singer who held a candle to George Jones.”
 His career peaked between 1977 to 1990 with 19 hit songs on the country music charts.
 Vern Gosdin was born in Woodland, Alabama.
 He started singing in church with his mother.
-He mother played piano at Bethel East Baptist Church.
+His mother played piano at Bethel East Baptist Church.
 Later, he and his brothers would sing gospel on a local radio program.
 Vern Gosdin admired music by The Blue Sky Boy and the Louvin Brothers.

 Vern Gosdin passed away in Nashville, Tennessee on April 28, 2009.
 He had suffered a stroke weeks prior to his death.